 The Joint MS Degree program is designed to be rigorous yet flexible, providing opportunities for students to pursue the depth and breadth they desire to meet their academic interests and professional goals.
 The Joint MS curriculum listed below is for students matriculating into the E-IPER Joint and Dual MS program in Spring 2022 and later.

-Current and prospective students are encouraged to read the Stanford Bulletin for the most current Stanford graduate student policies and the Joint MS Requirements document for program-specific guidance.
+Current and prospective students are encouraged to read the Stanford Bulletin for the most current Stanford graduate student policies and the Joint and Dual MS Requirements document for program-specific guidance.

 Students are required to create and keep up-to-date their E-IPER Joint or Dual MS Program Plan.
 The Program Plan template is available through Google Sheets, an online tool that allows students to track both their professional school units and E-IPER degree requirements in one place.
 Share this tool with E-IPER staff to track degree progress.
 Use the following links to access degree-specific templates:

-Students should consult with their faculty advisers and program staff when developing and updating their Program Plan.
+Students should consult with program staff when developing and updating their Program Plan.